Skip to main content

 Esc

-Bifacial solar panels generate electricity from both sides.
-While the front captures direct sunlight like any standard panel, the transparent or semi-transparent back side harvests light reflected off the ground, snow, or nearby surfaces.
-This dual-sided design can boost total energy production by 5 to 30 percent without requiring any additional roof or ground space.
+Bifacial solar panels generate electricity from both sides — the front captures direct sunlight while the rear harvests light reflected off the ground.
+The dual-sided design boosts total energy production by 5–30% without requiring additional space.
+Below: our ranked top picks.

 How Bifacial Solar Panels Work

-A bifacial panel has solar cells that are exposed on both the front and rear surfaces.
-The front side works identically to a standard monocrystalline panel, absorbing direct and diffuse sunlight.
+A bifacial panel has solar cells exposed on both front and rear surfaces.
+The front side works identically to a standard monocrystalline panel.
 The rear side captures albedo light — sunlight that has bounced off the ground or surrounding surfaces and hits the back of the panel.

-• Ground-mounted off-grid solar arrays — Ground mounts are the ideal installation for bifacial panels.
+• Ground-mounted off-grid solar arrays — Ground mounts are the ideal installation.
 You can control the ground surface below the array by laying white gravel, crushed limestone, or reflective ground cover to maximize rear-side gain.

 • Snow country and high-latitude installations — Snowy environments provide the highest natural albedo of any surface.
-Bifacial panels in northern climates can see 20 to 30 percent rear-side gains during winter months when snow covers the ground.
+Bifacial panels in northern climates can see 20 to 30 percent rear-side gains during winter months.

-• Long-term off-grid homesteads — The glass-glass construction of bifacial panels resists PID (potential-induced degradation) and UV yellowing better than glass-backsheet panels.
-If you are building a system meant to last 30 years, bifacial panels offer superior long-term durability.
+• Long-term off-grid homesteads — The glass-glass construction resists PID and UV yellowing better than glass-backsheet panels.
+Bifacial panels offer superior long-term durability.

 Frequently Asked Questions